2017 Mercedes-Benz SL

-The cabin features an elegant, flowing dashboard design punctuated by circular air vents that originated on the SLS AMG Gullwing.
+No complaints can be lodged against the cabin, which features an elegant, flowing dashboard design punctuated by circular air vents that originated on the now-defunct SLS AMG.
 Material quality is consistently top notch, from the French-stitched leather to the generous sweep of fine wood trim extends from the center console across the dashboard into the doors.
-The increased exterior size results in ample space inside, with 1.5 inches more shoulder room and 1.1 inches more elbow room than before.

-Mercedes' Magic Sky Control arrives on the options list, bringing with it a panoramic transparent folding roof that can be dimmed at the switch of a button (a normal glass roof is standard).
-The roof itself is lighter and faster than before, deploying or stowing in less than 20 seconds.
+Mercedes' Magic Sky Control is available as an option, bringing with it a panoramic transparent folding roof that can be dimmed at the switch of a button (a normal glass roof is standard).

 Meanwhile, Magic Vision Control integrates windshield washer fluid jets into the wiper arms.
 While that's not necessarily new technology, Mercedes-Benz says it has carefully engineered the wipers so that no excess fluid gets on the windshield or - heaven forbid - in the cabin.
 In addition, the wiper blades are heated for winter use.